 The social media app was given that long to introduce moderation, following allegations of its being used to "plan, coordinate, and facilitate the illegal activities in Washington, D.C."

-Parler said no, arguing something about free speech and failing to mention that moderation costs a lot of money, and so Apple pulled it.
+Parler said no at the time, arguing something about free speech and failing to mention that moderation costs a lot of money, and so Apple pulled it.
 Google didn't even wait 24 hours to remove it, but Amazon gave it a little longer before pulling the plug on its servers.

 Important safety tip